 Addressing the Federal Cyber Workforce Skills Shortage

-Building Cyber Warriors for 2020
+Building Cyber Warriors

 As cyber threats and adversaries grow in sophistication, so does the risk to federal enterprises.
 Dealing with these advanced threats demands specialized knowledge and skillsets – resources that are currently spread thin across the public sector.
 To address this cyber skills gap challenge, the White House recently issued Executive Order 13870, “America’s Cybersecurity Workforce,” which aims to strengthen the federal cybersecurity workforce and operationalize agencies’ cybersecurity training, evaluation and hiring efforts.
-As agencies prepare their FY 2020 budgets, cybersecurity leaders are taking measures to build new training and mentoring programs to address the skill shortage.
+As agencies prepare their budgets, cybersecurity leaders are taking measures to build new training and mentoring programs to address the skill shortage.
 However, the human resources component is just one half of the equation – to meet the goals of this Executive Order and the Cross Agency Priority for Developing a Workforce for the 21st Century, agencies should also be prioritizing technological solutions that can act as a force multiplier for their new and existing talent.

 Watch this webinar where we share considerations from our subject matter experts on how Federal leaders and other private organizations can work to modernize their workforce.